michellelclement/meatblog/README.md

 **Send recipe to site owner for approval before posting:** This would eliminate spam postings and also low quality or inappropriate posts.
 For now, these need to be manually looked over frequently.

-**Search or filter functionality:** There would hopefully come a time when the website has so many recipes they need to be whittled down.
-I would like to add a filter function which could include specific ingredients, or a search function for the same.